Qing invasion of Joseon: War

 On 9 December 1636, Hong Taiji led Manchu, Mongol, and Han Chinese Banners in a three pronged attack on Joseon.
 Chinese support was particularly evident in the army's artillery and naval contingents.

-Im Gyeong-eop with 3,000 men at the Baengma Fortress in Uiju successfully held off attacks by the 30,000 strong western division led by Dodo.
+Im Gyeong-eop with 3,000 men at the Baengma fortress in Uiju, successfully held off attacks by the 30,000 strong western division led by Dodo.
 Dodo decided not to take the fortress and passed it instead.
-Similarly elsewhere Manchu forces of the main division under Hong Taiji bypassed northern Joseon fortresses as well.
-Dorgon and Hooge led a vanguard Mongol force straight to Hanseong to prevent King Injo from evacuating to Ganghwa Island like in the previous war.
-On 14 December, Hanseong's garrisons were defeated and the city was taken.
+Similarly, elsewhere Manchu forces of the main division under Hong Taiji bypassed northern Joseon fortresses.
+Dorgon and Hooge led a vanguard Mongol force straight to Hanseong to prevent King Injo from evacuating to Ganghwa Island, just as in the previous war.
+On 14 December, Hanseong's garrisons were defeated, and the city was taken.
 Fifteen thousand troops were mobilized from the south to relieve the city, but they were defeated by Dorgon's army.

-King Injo, along with 13,800 soldiers, took refuge at the Namhan Mountain Fortress (Namhansanseong) which did not have enough provisions stockpiled for such a large number of people.
+King Injo, along with 13,800 soldiers, took refuge at the Namhansanseong (the Namhan Mountain Fortress), which did not have enough provisions stockpiled for such a large number of people.
 Hong Taiji's main division, 70,000 strong, laid siege to the fortress.
-Provincial forces from around the country began moving in to relieve King Injo and his small retinue of defenders.
+Provincial forces from around the country began moving in to relieve King Injo and his retinue of defenders.
 Joseon forces under Hong Myeong-gu and Yu Lim, 5,000 strong, engaged 6,000 Manchus on 28 January.
 The Manchu cavalry attempted frontal assaults several times but was turned back by heavy musket fire.
 Eventually they circumnavigated a mountain and ambushed Hong's troops from the rear, defeating them.
 Protected by the mountainous terrain, Yu's forces fared better and successfully decimated the Manchu forces after defeating their attacks several times throughout the day.
 The Joseon troops within the fortress, which consisted of both capital and prefectural armies, also successfully defended the fortress against Manchu assaults, forcing their actions to be relegated to small-scale clashes for a few weeks.

-Despite working on tight rations by January 1637, the Joseon defenders were able to effectively counter Manchu siegeworks with sorties and even managed to blow up the powder magazine of an artillery battery that was assailing the East Gate of the fortress, killing its commander and many soldiers.
+Despite working on tight rations, by January 1637 the Joseon defenders were able to effectively counter Manchu siegeworks with sorties and even managed to blow up the powder magazine of an artillery battery that was assailing the East Gate of the fortress, killing its commander and many soldiers.
 Some walls crumbled under repeated bombardment, but were repaired overnight.
 Despite their successes, Dorgon occupied Ganghwa Island on 27 January, and captured the second son and consorts of King Injo.
 King Injo surrendered the day after.

-The surrendering delegation was received at the Han River, where King Injo turned over his Ming seals of investiture and three pro-war officers to Qing, as well as agreeing to the following terms of peace, which required Joseon to:
+The surrendering delegation was received at the Han River, where King Injo turned over his Ming seals of investiture and three pro-war officers to the Qing, as well as agreeing to the following terms of peace, which required Joseon to: